gasgiant/Markup-Attributes/README.md

 ## MarkupGUI

-Class `MarkupGUI` exposes methods for creating MarkupAttributes styled groups.
+Class `MarkupGUI` exposes methods for creating Markup Attributes styled groups.
 They can be useful for making `EditorWindows` or custom inspectors, that don't use attributes themselves.

 ![](./ReadmeImages/EditorWindowSample.png)